Comedian (character): Powers and abilities

-The smiley face badge
+Smiley face badge

-Throughout the work, the Comedian is typically seen wearing or in close proximity to the "smiley face" button which is closely associated with him, and has become the iconic symbol of the Watchmen series as a whole.
-At the beginning of the series, the button is smeared with a single drop of blood which, if the button is viewed as a clock face, is at the position of the minute hand of the Doomsday Clock at the time of the series, five minutes to midnight.
+Throughout the work, the Comedian is typically seen wearing or in close proximity to the "smiley face" button, which is closely associated with him, and has become the iconic symbol of the Watchmen series as a whole.
+At the beginning of the series, the button is stained with a single drop of blood which, if the button is viewed as a clock face, is at the position of the minute hand of the Doomsday Clock at the time of the series, five minutes to midnight.